 How To Calculate Child Support In Ohio – In General

-In Ohio, child support is calculated using the Ohio Child Support Guideline Worksheet which applies statutory guidelines set forth by the Ohio Revised Code section 3109.021.
-To read the full statute click here at http://codes.ohio.gov/orc/3119.022v1.
+In Ohio, child support is calculated using the Ohio Child Support Guideline Worksheet which applies statutory guidelines set forth by the Ohio Revised Code.
 The basic information going into child support calculations includes each parent’s income, the parent’s work related child care expenses, health insurance premiums incurred for the minor child, each parent’s local income taxes, and whether any other child support or spousal support (alimony) is being paid or received by either parent.

 How To Calculate Child Support In High Income Cases

 When calculating child support, the first step a trial court must take is to determine the income’s of the parent’s.
 Once each parents’ income is determined, the incomes are combined for purposes of applying the child support guidelines.
-If the combined gross income of the parent’s are more than $150,000, then the trial court must determine, on a case-by-case basis, what support amount is in the best interests of the minor child.
-This is done by looking at various factual and statutory factors including but not limited to the life style the child enjoyed during the marriage or relationship, if any special health care, educational or extracurricular needs of the child exist, as well as, the incomes of the parent’s.
+If the combined gross income of the parent’s are more than $300,000.00, determination can be complicated.
 High income child support cases are frequently the subject of contested litigation, as a parent may attempt to obtain additional child support to pay for the parent’s lifestyle, rather than using the higher child support to pay for the needs of the child.
-To see the full statute involving high income child support cases click http://codes.ohio.gov/orc/3119.04v1.
+Ohio has changed the child support statute for the first time in 25 years, and this change has resulted in a number of effects.
+To read in more detail about these changes, Click Here.

 How to Calculate “Income” For Child Support Cases